 Evernote - Partnerships

-- Blinkist - The book-summarizing service Blinkist offers members to synchronize their highlighted text passages to Evernote.
-This happens in notes for each book with the title of the book as the note title.
+• Blinkist - The service that summarises books Members of Blinkist can sync their marked text sections to Evernote.
+This occurs in each book's notes, which include the title of the book as the note title.

-- Moleskine - In August 2012, Moleskine partnered with Evernote to produce a digital-friendly notebook with specially designed pages and stickers for smartphone syncing.
+• Moleskine -Moleskine and Evernote collaborated in August 2012 to create a digital-friendly notebook with specifically designed pages and stickers for smartphone synchronization.

 Evernote - Competitors